ArturoDent/find-and-transform/README.md

 ## Contributed Setting

-this extension contributes one setting relevant to the `findInCurrentFile` settings and keybindings:
+This extension contributes one setting relevant to the `findInCurrentFile` settings and keybindings:

 * `"find-and-transform.enableWarningDialog"` **default = true**